Ultra-hot, superconducting magnets to enable fusion power.

 Big Picture

 Fusion, the power of the stars, is the holy grail of clean energy: limitless, dispatchable, concentrated, and carbon-free.
-Unlike convention nuclear, there is inherently no risk of meltdown, proliferation, or waste.
-Since the dawn of the nuclear age scientists have sought to harness fusion, yet achieving breakeven—where the reactor gives off more energy than it takes in—has proven elusive.
+Unlike conventional nuclear, there is inherently no risk of meltdown, proliferation, or waste.
+Since the dawn of the nuclear age, scientists have sought to harness fusion, yet achieving net energy gain—where the reactor puts out more energy than it needs to run it—has proven elusive.

 How It Works

 Fission splits atoms, whereas fusion joins them.
-However, the immense pressure and energy needed to generate a 100m°C plasma where these reactions occur are extremely difficult to sustain.
-Whereas some other efforts seek to produce the conditions for fusion by building bigger magnets, CFS is making far more powerful ones that will confine this star-like plasma and harness its power.
+However, the immense pressure and energy needed to generate a 100m°C plasma – superheated matter composed of atoms so hot, they’ve lost their electrons – for fusion to occur is extremely difficult to sustain.
+While others seek to make bigger magnets, CFS has made the most powerful magnets, that can confine plasma long enough to harness its power.

 Unfair Advantage